input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 No direct streams are required in this PoC; all reconciliation occurs on pub/sub.
-The broadcast nature of Pub/Sub is utilized to improve efficiency in the sync process by allowing all peers to observe the sync processes and pre-emptively update.
+The broadcast nature of Pub/Sub is utilized to improve efficiency in the sync process by allowing all peers to observe the sync processes and preemptively update.

 ### How multiple topics help the system scale